indyfree/tailor/doc/clustering-spec.md

     3. Else:
     For every existing cluster `c`: Split `c` by each characteristic of `f` and determine which of these "sub-clusters" can be unified again.
-Eg.:

     _Example:_

     | Cluster | color       | brand  |